arthanzel/dootfiles/README.md

 Post-install hooks
 ------------------
 Files ending in `.post.sh` will be executed after the installer has finished linking all dootfiles.
-They are given one argument: `install` or `uninstall`.
-They do what you expect them to.
+The post scripts are given one argument: `install` or `uninstall`.

-Post-install scripts are run *from the dootfiles directory*, the same one that contains `install.sh` and this README.
+Post-install scripts are run from their own directories.
 The install script sources the `.bashrc` before running post-install hooks, so they also have access to all your custom bash goodness.
 Don't forget to export functions if you want them available!

-You can invoke the post-install scripts without running the whole install process with `./install.sh postinstall install` or `./install.sh post uninstall`.
+You can invoke the post-install scripts without running the whole install process with `./install.sh post install` or `./install.sh post uninstall`.

 Where (the wild) things are
 ----------------
 - **bin/** : This directory will be added to the `$PATH` via `.bashrc`.
 - **\*.fn.sh** : These files will be automatically sourced by `.bashrc` first.
 Put any prerequisite functions or logic here.
 - **topic/*.fn.sh** : These files will be automatically sourced by `.bashrc`.
 Use these to set up topic-related functions, aliases, etc. **Achtung!** These files are sourced in series, and many files will slow down the startup of the shell.
-- **\*.link** or **topic/*.link** : These will be symbolically linked to your home folder.
+- **\*.link.\*** or **topic/*.link.\*** : These will be symbolically linked to your home folder.
 No need to put a dot in front of these.
 The dot will be added for you.
 - **\*.post.sh** or topic/*.post.sh** : These are post-install scripts that are run after the installer has finished doing its thing.
 See the **Post-install hooks** section for more info.

 Using